ROAS Explained for Quick Commerce (Instamart, Zepto, Blinkit)

 Definition

 ROAS (Return on Ad Spend) measures how much revenue you earn for every rupee spent on advertising.
-It is the single most important metric for evaluating Q-commerce ad performance.
+It is the single most important metric for evaluating Quick Commerce ad performance.

 Formula: